The Shutdown Roundup

 I’m not sure what the best idea is for me, how do I figure it out?

 We can help with that.
 Give us a call and we can work with you on how we can best assist.
-Our Financial Advisory Center has years of experience helping members during tough times (this isn’t our first Shutdown either).
+Our Member Care Center has years of experience helping members during tough times (this isn’t our first Shutdown either).
 We can offer guidance on everything from what to pay first all the way down to if we can help you with any loans you have with us.

 I don’t have any loans with FedChoice, can you still help me?